fpereiro/backendlore/readme.md

 - `server.js`, with all server code.
 - `test.js`, the test suite.

+## Documentation

+Contained in a single markdown file, `readme.md`.
+Usually contain the following:

+- Purpose of the project and general description.
+- Todo list.
+- Routes, including description of behavior and payloads.
+- DB structure.
+- FS structure, if any.
+- Further configuration instructions, if any.
+- License.

 ## Provisioning

 When provisioning a new server, upgrade all the packages first.